try-to-laugh/sandboxOpenApiSchema/README.md

 * **Write** your openApi specification in ```src/main/resources/sandboxOpenApiSchema.yaml```
 * **Create** pull request  and wait for approval

-When the pull request is approved, when you merge your pull request, GitHub Actions will publish the package automatically.
+When the pull request is approved, when you merge your pull request, GitHub Actions will generate interfaces and publish the package automatically.

 ## How to use package